Have a language expert improve your writing

 A bibliography, sometimes known as a "Reference List" is a list of all of the sources you have used (whether referenced or not) in the process of researching your work.
 In general, a bibliography should include: the authors' names; the titles of the works; the names of the publishers who published your sources and where they were published.

-14. How to Cite a Thesis/Dissertation in Chicago/Turabian
+18. How to Cite a Thesis or Dissertation in MLA

 bibliography is simply a means to an end—namely, organizing your sources so you can make progress on your thesis.
 Provisional Argument At the top of your annotated bibliography, write one paragraph (anywhere from six to eight sentences) that summarizes the argument you plan to make in your thesis.
 Like the three thesis tricks, what you